1. Home

 Term Definition

-Carbon footprint The amount of carbon dioxide (CO2), methane (CH4), and other greenhouse gasses emitted as a result of the activities and choices of a person, group, or business
+Carbon footprint The amount of carbon dioxide (CO2), methane (CH4), and other greenhouse gases emitted as a result of the activities and consumption of a person, group, or business

-Greenhouse gasses (GHG) Gasses that trap heat in the atmosphere and contribute to global warming
+Greenhouse gases (GHG) Gases that trap heat in the atmosphere and contribute to global warming

 Green energy Any form of energy that comes from natural sources, such as wind, sunlight, or water

-Clean energy Any energy source that emits negligible pollution, greenhouse gasses, or chemical contaminants
+Clean energy Any energy source that emits negligible pollution, greenhouse gases, or chemical contaminants

 So while the differences between green, clean, and renewable energy may be subtle, the impact of adopting such resources is highly significant.
-Compared to fossil fuels, renewable resources like solar power are not limited in total fuel supply, nor do they emit nearly as many harmful greenhouse gasses (GHG) into the atmosphere.
+Compared to fossil fuels, renewable resources like solar energy are not limited in total fuel supply, nor do they emit nearly as many harmful greenhouse gases (GHG) into the atmosphere.

 See how much you can save by going solar with Palmetto